firebase/functions-samples/README.md

 ### [Delete inactive users accounts via cron](/delete-unused-accounts-cron)

-Periodically deletes the accounts of users who have not signed-in in the last month.
+Periodically deletes the accounts of users who have not signed in in the last month.
 Uses an HTTPS trigger.

 ### [Developer Motivator](/developer-motivator)

-This sample demonstrates how to send a Firebase Cloud Messaging (FCM) notification to the developer device each time your app gets a new user or loses one.
+This sample demonstrates how to send a Firebase Cloud Messaging (FCM) notification to the developer device each time your app gains or loses a user.
 Uses an Analytics trigger.

 ### [Audio Files Conversion](/ffmpeg-convert-audio)